sahahn/parc_scaling/docs/base_results.md

 Plotting the basic fits by [parcellation type](./parcellations.html) we can see that for parcellations types with only a few samples it is difficult to conclude anything as the sample size is not sufficient.

+A key point of interest beyond comparing between parcellation type is the coef. for Size.
+This represents the [scaling exponent](./powerlaw_scaling_exp.html) in a powerlaw relationship between Size and Performance.
 Lastly, exploring the [interactive plot](./interactive1.html) may be useful seeing how any one parcellation did.